implicitly-awesome/exop_data/README.md

 ### Exact values

-If you need exact value for your parameter just provide a specific value as "custom generator".
+If you need exact value for your parameter just provide a specific value (implicit generator) or `StreamData.constant/1` as custom generator.

 For example:

 ```elixir